tylertamalunas/D288-backend/README.md

 ## D.   Write code for the entities package that includes entity classes and the enum designed to match the UML diagram.
-- Created all entities and added attributes
+- Created all entities and added associations and column names
--
+- Created enumerator and set up association

 ## E.   Write code for the dao package that includes repository interfaces for the entities that extend JpaRepository, and add cross-origin support.